Sign Up For Special Offers & Exclusive Content

 - Your training programme must supplement and support your goals.
 That means doing the right sorts of workouts at an appropriate frequency.

-- It’s also essential to consider the effects of hormonal issues such as PCOS or diabetes on your ability to make dietary changes, take up exercise, and lose weight.
-The information in this article may not be applicable to people with these types of health concerns.
+- It’s also essential to consider the effects of hormonal issues such as pregnancy, menopause, PCOS or diabetes on your ability to make dietary changes, take up exercise, and lose weight.
+The information in this article may not be fully applicable to people with these types of health concerns.

 - Your support network can help or hinder your progress.
 Just be aware of your influences.

-I completely understand if you’re feeling frustrated about how long it’ll take you to lose weight, including how much effort might be involved.
-Unfortunately, using shortcuts and fast weight loss plans only solves the “problem” of being overweight, and not the actual problem(s) that caused you to become overweight in the first place: your eating behaviours.
-Your eating behaviours aren’t necessarily your fault, but a result of your conditioning, lifestyle, available resources, etc. Although your unhelpful habits aren’t your fault, they are your responsibility - nobody can do the work for you (not long term, anyway).
+We understand you might be feeling frustrated about how long it’ll take you to lose weight, including how much effort might be involved.
+Unfortunately, using shortcuts and fast weight loss plans only solves the “problem” of being overweight, and not the actual problem(s) that caused you to become overweight in the first place: your eating behaviours and activity level.
+These aren’t necessarily your fault, but a result of your conditioning, environment, available resources, etc. Although your unhelpful habits may not be your fault, they are your responsibility - nobody can do the work for you.
+Weight loss is quicker and longer lasting when we update our mindset, beliefs and behaviours, including habits and routines.